Best year ever? - regional rugby

 Buller: 1949.
 Buller lost only once in a season that saw them come agonisingly close to winning the Ranfurly Shield from Otago, drawing a dramatic challenge 6-all.

 West Coast: 1999.
-After years of struggling at the bottom of the NPC, West Coast made it to the third division semi-finals, only to lose to Poverty Bay.
+After years of struggling at the bottom of the NPC, West Coast topped the third division round robin, but lost a home semi-final to Poverty Bay.

 Canterbury: 1983.
 As with Auckland, choosing Canterbury’s best-ever season is a tough ask.
-They were without peer in 1983, winning all 18 domestic games and the Ranfurly Shield–NPC championship double.
+They were without peer in 1983, winning all 18 matches against domestic opponents and the Ranfurly Shield–NPC championship double.

 Mid Canterbury: 1980.
 Unbeaten in the division two (South) championship, Mid Canterbury were defeated in the playoff by their northern counterparts, Waikato.